 Cinderella Castle will have two different looks: one during the day and another for the evening as part of the “Beacons of Magic” transformation that is happening at all 4 of the park icons.

-During the day, expect to see “golden bunting and a 50th anniversary crest.”
+During the day, you’ll see golden bunting and a 50th anniversary crest.

 But the real magic arrives at nighttime, when the castle is transformed into a sparkling piece of magic with a dash of pixie dust.